OSS-MLOPS-PLATFORM/oss-mlops-platform/README.md

 - **Setup Scripts**
   - [`setup.sh`](setup.sh): The primary script to install and configure the platform on your local machine.
   - [`setup.md`](setup.md): Detailed documentation for platform setup and testing procedures.
+  - [`integration-setup.sh`](integration-setup.sh): The secondary script to install and configure the integrated platform on your cloud machine.
+  - [`integration-setup.md`](/applications/integration/documentation/integration-setup.md): Detailed documentation for integrated platform setup.

 - **Deployment Resources**
   - [`deployment/`](deployment): Contains Kubernetes deployment manifests and configurations for Infrastructure as Code (IaC) practices.